AEGEE/Organization/README.md

 ## And much, much more
 - Full history
   - Easily revert
   - Easily see what happened when by who
   - Quickly find the discussion that shaped the decision
   - Try it yourself: Track back the above example in the history!
 - Collaborate!
   - This (very) quick showcase only included my own account, but everyone can contribute.
   - Easily merge most of the work that happened at the same time
 - Add your own tools
   - GitHub is powerful, GIT is more powerful
   - Work on your own computer in your own editor
   - Integrate with whichever service you want
+  - Get notifications when new stuff happens
   - Automated website building with its content from a GIT repository?
 Sure!
 - And more....